You have a friend in Hanoi. You just don’t know it. Yet.

 The only annoyance was audience members constantly holding up their phones and tablets, sometimes blocking the view for those who just wanted to enjoy an evening of local history and culture.
 But go anyway and try to pick a seat that will give you an unobstructed view.
-The website in English will help you plan your visit.
+The Thang Long Puppet Theater website in English will help you plan your visit.
 I also enjoyed a much less elaborate water puppet performance en route to cruising Bai Tu Long Bay.
-Check out the post here.

-A guidebook can give you a list of must-see attractions in Hanoi, but it’s the friendly people who make it memorable.
+Any guidebook or website can give you a list of must-see attractions in Hanoi, but it’s the friendly people who make it memorable.
 Joining some of my Hanoi friends for a last coffee by Hoan Kiem Lake, my only regret was that I couldn’t stay a little longer.

 A top luxury choice is the Melia Hotel in Hanoi, located just a few blocks from Hoan Kiem Lake and an easy walk to the Hoa Lo Prison, the museum where you can experience the “Hanoi Hilton” where American POWs were confined during the Vietnam War.
 Yes, there IS a Hilton-branded hotel in Hanoi, but for obvious reasons it has a different name: the Hilton Hanoi Opera.